jatin7/dse-graph-northwind-database/README.md

 2017-01-10 14:25:44 INFO  Reporter:99 - 255 total elements written
 ```

-#Run Some queries in Studio:
+#Run some queries in Studio:

 (if you need it)
 ```